mimiflynn/arduino-node-temp-humidity/nodejs/README.md

 ## Development

-Since this is a mix of a couple things, I have two terminals running watches: one running `npm start` and another running `webpack --watch`.
+Since this is a mix of a couple things, I have two terminals running watches: one running `npm run dev` and another running `webpack --watch`.

+A sample database is located in `/db/prod/dht`.
+Load it into `localhost` Mongodb as `dht`.

 ### D3